pamir-ai-pkgs/distiller-sdk/src/distiller_sdk/hardware/sam/README.md

 #### `set_rgb_color(led_id: int, red: int, green: int, blue: int) -> None`

-Set RGB color for a specific LED.
+Set RGB color for a specific LED. **Automatically switches to static mode.**

+This method sets the LED to display a static color, stopping any running animation.
+To change the color of a running animation without stopping it, use `set_animation_color()` instead.

 Parameters: